 Black Wildebeest – Interesting Facts

-- Black wildebeest, also are known as White-tailed gnu, is an ungulate that lives in the savannas of central and eastern South Africa.
+- Also are known as White-tailed gnu, the black wildebeest is an ungulate that lives in the savannas of central and eastern South Africa.

 - The species’ historic range also included the open plains and grasslands of Lesotho and Swaziland.

 - The most interesting fact about black wildebeest is their comeback from near extinction.
 Only 17 of these animals remained after being eradicated by Mucous Disease.

-- Nowadays, these African antelopes are found in many areas and are plentiful.
+- Nowadays, these African antelopes are plentiful in many regions.

 - Black Wildebeest hunting is now commonplace.

 - Historically black wildebeest inhabited the Highveld temperate grasslands during the dry winter and migrated to the arid to semiarid Karoo regions during the rainy season.

 - When their numbers were much higher naturally in the central plains of South Africa, they never migrated on masse as their close relative, the Blue Wildebeest, still does in places.

-- They are very gregarious animals, forming groups consisting of males and females with calves (30 to 500 individuals, usually).
-Also, seen in groups composed solely of females and their offspring or by single males.
+- Also, seen in groups composed solely of females and their offspring or by single males.

 - In periods of drought, animals of various groups gather in herds, reaching thousands of individuals.
 These herds migrate towards the major rivers and lakes across considerable distances.

 - The wildebeest are often associated with other African ungulates such as springbok, impala, giraffes, and zebras in particular.
-They may also be associated with the ostriches.
+They may also associate with the ostriches.